Eccentricware/Blitzkarte/README.md

 React renders the possible orders for the player, which is properly permissioned while leveraging firebase.
 ReactQuery is excellent at managing states and renders throughout the request lifecycle.
 We have site navigation powered by Next and various flair is accented by Material UI.

+Everything is saved and progressed by [Erzahler](https://github.com/Eccentricware/Erzahler), the backend of the project.

 ## Technologies:
 <img height="30" src="https://img.shields.io/badge/typescript-blue?style=for-the-badge&logo=typescript&logoColor=white"/>